 Student projects created in Mixed Media Sculpture I & II, Wood & Metal Working I & II, and Ceramics I & II classes.
-3D art classes are taught by Ms. Sarah Knouse, chair of the Visual Arts Department.
+3D art classes are taught by Ms. Julie Manson, chair of the Visual Arts Department.

 Students in 3D art classes explore three main areas of concentration: wood and metal working, mixed media sculpture, and ceramics.
 These courses introduce learners to a range of creative building and design methods embraced by historical and contemporary artists alike.
 These sculptural techniques are employed to produce both functional and aesthetic works of art which embrace concepts of craftsmanship and intentionality.
 Through study in the 3D arts, students also become practiced in developing preliminary sketches to communicate their ideas, writing reflectively about their finished works, and participating in exhibitions and other community-based events.